 Autism and ADHD

-We often identify "more able" students based on who gets the best marks.
-However, CAT4 helps us find the "quietly gifted."
+Many students on the However, CAT4 helps us find the "quietly gifted."
 These are students with high SAS scores (above 126) who are not currently excelling.
 They might be bored, or they might be masking their ability to fit in.
 Using CAT4 data ensures that we provide the right level of challenge for every student, regardless of their current output.

 CAT4 vs Other Cognitive Assessments